GannettDigital/api-docs/source/includes/_google_analytics_data_pages.md

 #### User Type

-Dimension: A boolean, either New Visitor or Returning Visitor, indicating if the users are new or returning.
+Dimension1: A boolean, either New Visitor or Returning Visitor, indicating if the users are new or returning.

 | Metric | Description |
 |---|---|